Eschatologue/CM_wiki/docs/class/sorcerer/draconic.md

 ### Level 6: Elemental Affinity

 Your draconic magic has an affinity with a damage type associated with dragons.
-Choose one of those types: Acid, Cold, Fire, Lightning, or Poison.
+Choose one of those types: **:dmg-acid: Acid**{.dmg-acid}, **:dmg-cold: Cold**{.dmg-cold}, **:dmg-fire: Fire**{.dmg-fire}, **:dmg-lgtn: Lightning**{.dmg-lgtn}, or **:dmg-posn: Poison**{.dmg-posn}.

-You have Resistance to that damage type, and when you cast a spell that deals damage of that type, you can add your Charisma modifier to one damage roll of that spell.
+You have **:dmg-res: Resistance** to that damage type, and when you cast a spell that deals damage of that type, you can add your Charisma modifier to one damage roll of that spell.

 ### Level 14: Dragon Wings

 As a **:rsc-b: Bonus Action**{.rsc}, you can cause draconic wings to appear on your back.
 The wings last for 1 hour or until you dismiss them (no action required).
 For the duration, you have a Fly Speed of 60 feet.

-Once you use this feature, you can't use it again until you finish a **:rest-long: Long Rest** unless you spend 3 Sorcery Points (no action required) to restore your use of it.
+Once you use this feature, you can't use it again until you finish a **:rest-long: Long Rest** unless you spend **3 :class-phb24-sorcerer: Sorcery Point(s)** (no action required) to restore your use of it.

 ### Level 18: Dragon Companion

 You can cast [:spell-lv5: Summon Dragon] without a Material component.
 You can also cast it once without a spell slot, and you regain the ability to cast it in this way when you finish a **:rest-long: Long Rest**.

-Whenever you start casting [:spell-lv5: Summon Dragon], you can modify it so that it doesn't require Concentration.
+Whenever you start casting [:spell-lv5: Summon Dragon], you can modify it so that it doesn't require **:spell-conc: Concentration**.
 If you do so, the spell's duration becomes 1 minute for that casting.

 --8<-- "includes/snippets/spells2/lv0-5.md"